Philly’s hometown team keeps it exciting season after season

 As part of the Phillies’ green initiative, Citizens Bank Park now sells locally grown produce and organic foods and utilizes LED lighting and recycled products whenever possible.
 To top it all off, the Phillies have purchased 20 million kilowatt-hours of Green-e Energy, the equivalent to planting 100,000 trees.

 So help the Phillies go green with a trip to Citizens Bank Park!
-To learn more, visit Red Goes Green.
+To learn more, click the button below.

 There is plenty of parking available, although SEPTA’s Broad Street Line is still the best way to get to the game.